roman-hart/CPUtest/README.md

 # Usage

 Compile the file and run it.
-Then you should get this message with results in your terminal.
+Then you should get this message with results in your terminal:

 ```
 +    int       363M      XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX         99%